ANY MEDICATION REQUIRED TO BE ADMINISTERED IN SCHOOL

 Students who have not submitted proof of these immunization boosters will not be allowed to start school in the fall.

-If you have any questions, please contact a District Nurse or the Health Services Liaison at 426-4290.
+For further information, please visit the PUSD Health Services site or if you have any questions, please contact a District Nurse or the Health Services Liaison at 426-4290.